-The RIHE Act empowers the NHMRC Licensing Committee to vary a licence.
-Variations to licences may either be requested by the licence holder or initiated by the committee.
+The RIHE Act empowers the NHMRC Licensing Committee to vary a licence issued under the Act.
+Variations to licences may either be requested by the licence holder or initiated by the Committee.
 Variations may be of an administrative nature (e.g. change to site address) or may relate to aspects of the authorised activities (e.g. number of embryos used).

-During the reporting period the NHMRC Licensing Committee approved eight variations to licences.

-Seven variations were initiated by licence holders as follows:
+During the reporting period the NHMRC Licensing Committee approved five variations to licences, all initiated by licence holders, as follows: